Bladder support pessaries: extra support from the inside

-The principle of the Contiform and its position in the vagina is to create uplift and support for the neck of the bladder.
-These are guaranteed to be re-usable up to 30 insertions, so if you felt you needed support daily rather than ad hoc this is likely a more economical option in the longer term.
+The principle of the Contiform is to create uplift and support for the neck of the bladder.
+These are guaranteed to be re-usable up to 30 insertions.
+So if you felt you needed support daily rather than ad hoc this is likely a more economical option in the longer term.

 You can buy Contiform online or they are available on NHS prescription.
 You would need to tell your GP about your symptoms, and ask him to prescribe a starter pack for you.
 While you are there ask for a referral to specialist physiotherapy too if you haven’t already got your own pelvic floor coach(!).
 Especially if using a Contiform works for you – it suggests that a stronger pelvic floor could do this job naturally for you too!